PavelApostolov/React-Native-ShopApp/README.md

 It uses Expo starter and some additional libraries, including custom ES Lint config.
 To start the app you will need the Expo application or Android studio emulator.

+For the same application but with React Navigation 5 - https://github.com/PavelApostolov/ReactNative-ShopApp-ReactNav5

 ```
 Run:
 > npm install